0xPrial/0xpria1/README.md

-# subdomain takeover POC by Prial261
+# 0xPrial Is Just Testing :D